knpuniversity/rest/knpu/testing.rst

     TODO: Behat: Adding asserts to PHPUnit test

 As you'll see, each feature file will contain many scenarios.
 I'll fill you in with more details as we go.
-For now, let's add our first scenario: `Create a Programmer`:
+For now, let's add our first scenario: `Create a Programmer`.
+Using normal language, I'm just describing the API request, step by step.
+First, we make the POST request and include a payload of JSON data.
+Next, we check that the response looks how we expect:

 .. code-block:: gherkin